 NCIIA E-Team Ecovative was recently featured in a special issue on innovation from TheNew Yorker.
 The article, "Form and Fungus," by Ian Frazier, asks if mushrooms can help us get rid of styrofoam.
 Ecovative has been working on making that happen since receiving an E-Team grant in 2007 to develop mushroom-based, environmentally friendly home insulation material.
 They have since broadened their approach and are now looking into all-natural substitutes for a range of plastics, including packaging materials.

-We offer grants, training and more to faculty and students from institutions of all kinds:
+Our offerings are available to faculty and students from institutions of all kinds:

 Research institutions with active technology transfer programs